oneforawe/react-ts/README.md

 A to-do list for continuing development of this template:

+* Create set-up scripts (Bash and PowerShell versions).
+Integrate the explanations into the scripts.
+Reduce the number of steps if possible.
+(See items below regarding git config and file-line-endings for possible ways to reduce the number of steps.)
 * Investigate adding style/format linting for css/scss, since stylelint no longer provides that kind of linting.
 * Investigate possibility of putting the remaining config files into the config